-The process for the Application for Graduation is a multi-step process.
-Graduate students must apply for graduation within the second and the fifth weeks of the semester in which they plan to graduate via Self-Service (MySE) using the Graduation Overview icon.
+- 1. The process for the Application for Graduation is a multi-step process.
+Graduate students must apply for graduation within the second and fifth weeks of the semester in which they plan to graduate via Self-Service (MySE) using the Graduation Overview icon.
 It is the responsibility of the student to initiate and complete the process for graduation.
 It is highly recommended that you contact your major advisor to schedule an appointment.
-Complete the following steps in sequential order.

-- Apply for Graduation via Self-Service (MySE) using the Graduation Overview.
+Complete the following steps in sequential order; Apply for Graduation via Self-Service (MySE) using the Graduation Overview.
 A review of your file will be made at that time to ensure you have completed all requirements for the master's degree program.
 You will be informed of any deficiencies at that time and if a hold will be placed on your diploma. - 2.
 Pay the \$25.00 Graduation Fee added to your billing account for your final semester. - 3.
 Requirements for Graduation: - a.
-GPA of 3.00 or better with no more than two grades of C. A grade below C is not acceptable in the graduate program and will not earn credit on the student's degree plan. - b.
-Complete a minimum of appropriate graduate hours for your degree and all requirements of specific program area. - c.
-Complete a minimum of 21 hours at SE including last 4 hours of the program. - d.
+GPA of 3.00 or better with no more than two grades of C (Master of Music Education No C's; Clinical Mental Health Counseling 3 C's).
+A grade below C is not acceptable in the graduate program and will not earn credit on the student's degree plan. - b.
+Complete a minimum of appropriate graduate hours for your degree and all requirements of the specific program area. - c.
+Complete a minimum of 21 hours at SE including the last 4 hours of the program. - d.
 Hours must be completed within 6 years of graduation. - e.
 Have all official transcripts on file. - If you have taken out any student loans, you will need to complete Exit Counseling with the Office of Financial Aid.
-You can contact the Office of Financial Aid either via email at financialaid@se.edu or via phone at 580-745-2186. - 5.
-Complete the Graduate Completer Survey send via email from the Office of Graduate Studies. - Refer to information regarding graduation on the Graduation page from the Office of the Registrar.
+You can contact the Office of Financial Aid either via email at financialaid@se.edu or via phone at 580-745-2186.

+- Complete the Graduate Completer Survey using the link sent via email from the Office of Graduate Studies. - Refer to information regarding graduation on the Graduation page from the Office of the Registrar.
 Announcements will be sent from the Office of the Registrar and will be available on Blackboard.

-You will receive your diploma in the mail approximately 8-10 weeks after graduation if you have met all the requirements for a master's degree program at Southeastern Oklahoma State University.
+Students will receive their diploma in the mail approximately 8-10 weeks after graduation if they have met all the requirements for a master's degree program at Southeastern Oklahoma State University.
 If you have any questions, please contact the Office of Graduate Studies at 580-745-2200 or gradschool@se.edu.